missionpinball/mpf-docs/hardware/spike/mpf-spike-bridge.rst

 That way you're always working with a copy and the original SD card is never touched.

+Note that we do not yet know which cards are best or will be fully compatible, so our recommendation is to get a card that's around the same size as the current one.
+Let us know what you find in terms of what works and what doesn't!

 2. Mount the SD card
 --------------------